zendframework/zend-expressive-tooling/README.md

 ## Configurable command option values

-If the modules-path of your project is not under `src` you can either provide the path via the `--modules-path` parameter or configure it in your application configuration.
-By adding the changed path to you configuration you can omit the `--modules-path` on cli execution for the `module:create` command.
+If the `--modules-path` of your project is not under `src`, you can either provide the path via the `--modules-path` command-line option, or configure it within your application configuration.
+By adding the changed path to your application configuration, you can omit the need to use the `--modules-path` option during cli execution for the various `module:*` commands.

 ```php
 // In config/autoload/application.global.php: